jurgen-kluft/dotnet-BuildSystem.Core/DESIGN.md

 ```

 - Assumptions:
-  1. All cooked files have a binary header `asset_header_t`
+  1. All cooked files have a binary header `assethdr_t`
-  2. The first 65536 FileId's are reserved and are used as `Tool Bundle` slots
+  2. The first 65536 FileId's are reserved and are used as `Tool Bundle` Ids
-  3. Compilers always resolve to a main output file with 0 or many additional output files
+  3. Compilers always resolve to a main output file with 0 or more additional output files
      - Texture to Texture, e.g. `.PNG` to `.BC7`
      - Mesh to Mesh, e.g. `.FBX` to `.MDL` or `.PLY` to `.MDL`
      - ZoneCompiler, e.g. many input to many output, but there is one main `.zone` file